HaxeFlixel/flixel-docs/documentation/00_getting_started/06-where-to-now.html.md

 *   [Community](http://haxeflixel.com/documentation/community/)

-For AS3 developers, you can get a quickstart on Haxe from this:
+For AS3 developers, you can get a quick start on Haxe from these:

 *   [AS3 and Haxe Comparison](http://www.openfl.org/archive/developer/documentation/actionscript-developers/)
 *   [​Haxe API](http://api.haxe.org/)